ChazzaH014/touhou_selector/README.md

 In the future i may implement custom keybinds.
 You will not be able to launch anything until you configure the paths, so lets take a look at the configuration page.
+# Compatibility
+.NET Framework 4.0
+Tested and working on Windows XP x64.
+(However, some of the later games are incompatible with XP) Also tested on Windows 7 and 11.
+So results?
+**Supports Windows XP to Windows 11 (64-Bit)**
+**Yet to be tested on 32-Bit machines.**

 ![image](https://github.com/user-attachments/assets/d609a398-fda5-45f8-826b-69b8ec1a6142)